What’s new on Netflix? Best movies and TV shows released daily - TheNewsTrace

 Tuesday 11th February: Cagaster of an Insect Cage season one

-Netflix Unique: a socially awkward lady with a passion for arts and crafts, horses, and supernatural crime shows finds her more and more lucid goals trickling into her waking life.
+Netflix Authentic: a socially awkward lady with a passion for arts and crafts, horses, and supernatural crime shows finds her more and more lucid desires trickling into her waking life.
 Watch on Netflix

 Sunday ninth February: Peter Rabbit